 Some rental agents and landlords don’t feel that they really need to ask many screening questions beyond those related to finances, for example, or rental history.
 However, it is important to consider a wide variety of questions in order to ensure that you have prevented any misunderstandings before they occur.

 You may feel that tenant screening questions create an artificial or even adversarial relationship between you and your prospective renter.
 Remember, however, that you are not getting to know a new buddy.
 You are interviewing someone whom you will welcome into your property for an extended period of time.
 The more you know about them, the better.

 Many landlords and property managers believe strongly in their gut instinct and ability to tell the difference between a good tenant and a bad one.
 However, a few moments of charm do not translate into financial reliability and the ability to properly maintain your property.

-Finally, the biggest reason to ask tenant screening questions is to prevent charges of discrimination down the road.
+Finally, the biggest reason to ask tenants screening questions is to prevent charges of discrimination down the road.
 If you ask the same questions of every potential renter -- objective questions like the ones we have identified below -- you can demonstrate that every applicant is being fairly treated and that decisions are made objectively and in compliance with fair housing laws.